 We are exposed to market risk due to changes in interest rates related to certain of our long-term debt.
 We enter into interest rate swap agreements for risk management purposes, and not for speculative purposes, in order to maintain a mix of fixed and floating rate debt.
 We evaluate our interest rate swap agreements to determine if they qualify for hedge accounting at inception, and we continue to evaluate these agreements for the appropriateness of hedge accounting throughout the hedge period.
 Additionally, for interest rate swap agreements that qualify for hedge accounting they must maintain a specified level of effectiveness between the interest rate swap agreements and the underlying debt, both at inception and throughout the hedge period.
-Interest rate swap agreements or liabilities.
+Interest rate swap agreements can be recorded on the balance sheet at fair value as either assets or liabilities.
 We recognize the changes in fair value of the interest rate swap agreements as well as the changes in the fair value of the underlying debt in other income, net.
 See Note 2 and Note 12 for further information.